 Dr. Ed Scheuerman, Director of the Intercultural Studies Program in the Church & Ministry Leadership Department, assumed the role of moderator for Missio Nexus podcasts.

 Dr. Timothy Shea (’88), part-time Professor in the Education Department, led three LBC | Capital students as they presented their research in a roundtable discussion titled, “But This Isn’t Writing Class!
 Learning Through Writing in Middle-Level Content Areas,” at The Pennsylvania Council of Teachers of English and Language Arts Conference in Harrisburg, Pennsylvania, in October.
 This research came from the literacy case studies the students completed in Shea’s course, Reading and Writing Across Content Areas, a required course in the Middle-Level Education Program.

 Dr. Mark Sooy (’21), Adjunct Professor in the Bible & Theology Department, earned his Doctor of Ministry degree from LBC | Capital in December.
 His dissertation study was titled, “Enhancing the Spiritual Well-Being of Adjunct Faculty in Online Accelerated Higher Education.”

-Amanda Zuschmidt (’03), Assistant Professor in the Health & Physical Education Department, chaired a re-accreditation site visit for Endicott College in Beverly, Massachusetts, in November 2021 on behalf of the Commission on Sport Management Accreditation (COSMA) for its undergraduate and graduate sport management programs.
+Amanda Zuschmidt (’03), Assistant Professor in Health & Physical Education, chaired a re-accreditation site visit for Endicott College in Beverly, Mass., in November 2021 on behalf of the Commission on Sport Management Accreditation (COSMA) for its undergraduate and graduate sport management programs.